-Typically not a fan of swimming, Touille didn’t even hesitate to sploosh in after her ball.
+Even though our dog Touille is usually not a fan of swimming, she didn’t even hesitate to sploosh in after her ball.

 Of course, every little rat terrier has her limit.

-After swimming out a bit too far for her ball, she snagged it and then took refuge on a submerged bouder, refusing to plunge back into deeper water to swim to shore.
+After swimming out a bit too far for her ball, she snagged it and then took refuge on a submerged boulder, refusing to plunge back into deeper water to swim to shore.

-When we were finally all blessedly chilly, we toweled off and climbed a rocky promontory.
-A strong believer that wine makes every occasion better (and who am I to argue?!), Gintare uncorked a bottle of wine and we shared a hastily thrown together picnic dinner.
+Our friend Gintare, a strong believer that wine makes every occasion better (and who am I to argue?), uncorked a bottle of wine, and we shared a hastily thrown together picnic dinner.

 Watching in awe at the speed with which the storm descended, we realized the curtain of rain that had quickly obscured the mountains would likely be upon us in minutes.

 Suddenly, the wind hit us, needling our skin with fine sand picked up from the beach.
 Lightning, visible only as sheets of bright light, flashed inside the curtain of rain.
-It was quite impressive!

-Racing across the rocky beach ahead of the rain, the four of us passed the beautiful old tree next to the Pont-la-Ville church; the tree was flattened against the chapel, branches bent sharply in the wind.
+Racing across the rocky beach ahead of the rain, the four of us passed the beautiful old tree next to the Pont-la-Ville church.
+The tree was flattened against the chapel, branches bent sharply in the wind.